TalhaJamal02/physical-ai-humanoid-robotics-book/docs/docs/module3_simulation/isaac_sim.md

 # Isaac Sim Simulation

-Isaac Sim (by NVIDIA) is a robotics simulator optimized for AI and reinforcement learning research.
+Isaac Sim, developed by NVIDIA, is a robotics simulator optimized for AI and reinforcement learning research.

 ## Key Features

-- Realistic physics and rendering
+- Realistic physics and high-fidelity rendering
-- AI and RL-focused environments
+- Environments tailored for AI and RL experiments
-- Supports ROS 2 bridge
+- ROS 2 bridge support for integration with robot software
-- Python scripting for custom scenarios
+- Python scripting for creating custom scenarios and control logic

 ## Getting Started

-1. Install Isaac Sim using NVIDIA Omniverse.
+1. Install Isaac Sim via NVIDIA Omniverse.
 2. Import your robot model (URDF or USD format).
-3. Create simulation environments with sensors and obstacles.
+3. Set up simulation environments with sensors, obstacles, and objects.
-4. Control the robot using Python scripts and ROS 2 topics/services/actions.
+4. Control the robot using Python scripts and ROS 2 topics, services, or actions.

 ### Example Python Script